 The tramways eventually disappeared from the shed at św.
 Wawrzyńca Street in late 1950s and early 1960s, and the buildings left were used for bus workshops and warehouses.

 The whole shed complex, at both sides of Św.
 Wawrzyńca Street (the structures at odd Street numbers side are owned by the city today, those at the even numbers side – by the Canons of the Lateran), was registered in 1985 in the Landmark List at no. A – 680.
-Nowadays the refurbished municipal buildings house the Museum of Municipal Engineering.
+Nowadays the refurbished municipal buildings house the Museum of Urban Engineering.

 a) narrow-gauge tramway shed (D1 hall)

 A storage and repair hall for 30 narrow-gauge tram cars, built in 1900, designed by Karol Knaus, in the 1960s was been adapted for bus transport – a mechanical and regeneration workshops were established there.
-In 1993, the Historic Fleet Storage was placed there, and since 1999 it hosts the exhibition of the Museum of Municipal Engineering.
+In 1993, the Historic Fleet Storage was placed there, and since 1999 it hosts the exhibition of the Museum of Urban Engineering.
 Currently it houses the exhibition "The History of Polish Motor Vehicles".

 b) tramway workshops (D2 hall)

 The hall, dating from 1900, also built according to the design of Karol Knaus, was used for maintenance and repair of narrow gauge trams.
 After the narrow gauge tram lines were discontinued in 1955, it served as workshop and storage facilities for trams and buses.
-Since 2000, the hall is managed by the Museum of Municipal Engineering and is used as a hall for temporary exhibitions.
+Since 2000, the hall is managed by the Museum of Urban Engineering and is used as a hall for temporary exhibitions.

 c) tramway power plant (D3 hall)